maxfieldk/TE-Seq/README.md

 - peptable_srna.csv, is automatically updated each time you call snakemake, according to the rules set out in conf/project_config_srna.yaml applied to conf/sample_table.csv.
 This is how rawdata paths can be generated dynamically.
 - Modify the contents of workflow/profile/default/config.yaml such that singularity containers have access to your data directory, or in general a directory which contains all files which are referenced in the pipeline and which contains your project directory.
+  The workflow/profile/default/config.yaml instructs snakemake how to be run.
+More information on snakemake profiles can be found at https://snakemake.readthedocs.io/en/stable/executing/cli.html under the "Profiles" section header.
   ```
   singularity-args: '--bind /users/mkelsey/data'
   becomes
   singularity-args: '--bind /users/other_user/data'
   ```
 - Create a snakemake conda environment from which you can run the snakemake pipeline, and install the required snakemake executor plugins in your snamemake conda environment, e.g.
     ```
     mamba create --name snakemake snakemake snakemake-executor-plugin-slurm